 An oath commissioner is responsible only to certify that the required oath or affirmation or declaration has been properly administered in his presence.
 It is the responsibility of the Oath commissioner to administer the oath or declaration in the manner prescribed by law.
 This requires that the deponent be physically present before the commissioner of oaths.

-Below three years and above two years of practice as an advocate
+Below three years and above two years of practice as an advocate is the qualification for becoming an Oath Commissioner.

 To be an Oath Commissioner one has to follow the below given steps: